pkb/obsidian-extensions-list/plugins/pexels-banner.md

 ---
 ```

-### Folder-Specific Banners

-You can set default banner images for entire folders:

-1. Go to Settings > Pixel Banner
-2. Scroll down to the "Folder Images" section
-3. Click "Add Folder Image"
-4. Configure the folder settings:
-   - Folder path
-   - Image URL or keyword
-   - Y-position (0-100)
-   - Banner height (100-2500 pixels)
-   - Fade effect (-1500 to 100)
-   - Display mode and repeat settings
-   - Direct Children Only: Enable this option to apply the banner settings only to the direct children of the specified folder, excluding subfolders.
-5. Repeat for additional folders as needed

-Folder-specific settings will apply to all notes in that folder (and subfolders) that don't have their own banner specified in the frontmatter, unless the "Direct Children Only" option is enabled.

-## Configuration

-In the plugin settings, you can customize:

-- API Provider (Pexels or Pixabay)
-  - Test your API keys directly in settings with the "Test API" button
-  - Get immediate feedback if your API key is valid
-- Image size (small, medium, large)
-- Image orientation (landscape, portrait, square)
-- Number of images to fetch (1-50)
-- Default keywords for when no specific keyword is provided
-- Global y-position of the banner image (0-100)
-- Global banner height (100-2500 pixels, default 350)
-- Global fade effect (-1500 to 100, default -75)
-- Custom field names for all settings
-- Folder-specific default banner images
-- Global border radius (0-50 pixels, default 17)
-- Global title color (requires Obsidian's "Show inline title" setting)

-All global settings can be overridden on a per-folder or per-note basis.

 ### Custom Field Names

 You can customize the frontmatter field names used for each setting, and even define multiple names for each field.
-For example, if you set the banner field names to "banner, header-image, cover" and
-the Y-position field names to "banner-y, y-pos", you could use any
+For example, if you set the banner field names to "banner, header-image, cover" and the Y-position field names to "banner-y, y-pos", you could use any
 of these variations in your frontmatter:

 ```yaml